decode-debug/SwimmingPool_MikolajWrobel/README.md

 ## For Mac users
-Never have I used it on mac so Have fun :)
+Never have I used it on mac so have fun :)